 Transactions that do not require a contract signed by Procurement Services typically follow the Purchase Order process or are purchased through other methods and signed under a Delegation of Signature Authority letter already on file.

 There are many types of transactions that require a contract in order to document the expectations of each party.
-Here are some examples of services that require a contract:
+Here are the contract types currently available in the SmartMart Contracts system:

 The pre-request includes:

 - Ensuring the requesting department has a discussion with internal and external stakeholders on whether they need to work with a supplier.
 Additionally, schools and departments should review and understand the policies and guidance on how suppliers are selected at Stanford, which are referenced in:

 - Conducting a basic outline of scope, ensuring pricing is documented in a statement of work or proposal.
 In some cases, a formal Request for Proposal (RFP) will be needed.

 A supplier is any individual or organization that receives a payment, or exchange of services, from Stanford University.
 Before a contract request can be made, the supplier must have an active record in the university’s database.
 See the Topic Overview: Setting Up a New Supplier or Payee for guidance on searching for existing, and setting up new, suppliers.

 Departments and schools begin the contract process when they submit a contract request and obtain subsequent financial approval.